zimm3rmann/learn-python-the-hard-way-examples/README.md

 learn-python-the-hard-way-examples
 ==================================

-Sample problems from Learn Python the Hard Way, with some tweaks made.
+Sample problems from Learn Python the Hard Way, along with some personal test programs.